dancortes-git/sbe-db-to-file/README.md

 # Spring Batch Examples - Db To File

-Project with examples using Spring Batch
-In this project there are configurations regarding ETL: Db to file.
+Project with examples using Spring Batch.
+In this project there are configurations regarding ETL: Db to file, usgin JdbcPagingItemReader and FlatFileItemWriter.

 ## Requirements
 You must set a database used for tests in our example we are using Postgresql.